-The essential part of a Class 7a Application is documentation satisfying the five eligibility requirements of Section 74-65(a) of the Ordinance.
+The essential part of a Class 7b Application is documentation satisfying the five eligibility requirements of Section 74-65(a) of the Ordinance.
 All five factors must be present if the project is to qualify.
 The absence of any one factor, notwithstanding the substantial presence of the other four factors, will defeat the Application.
-Documentation requirements are, however, flexible enough to accommodate the specific conditions and size of the projects.
-Because Class 7a is targeted for smaller projects in areas in need of substantial revitalization, the Assessor, in compliance with the direction of the Ordinance to liberally construe the requirements of factors (1) through (5), will generally require less extensive documentation than required for larger projects.
+Documentation requirements are, however, flexible enough to accommodate the specific conditions and sizes of various projects.
+For example, modest projects in slightly blighted areas will generally require less documentation than larger projects in marginally distressed areas.